 MAD (Mandibular advancement device)

-A potential treatment for snoring or sleep apnoea (OSA) is to wear a Mandibular Advancement Device.
-A MAD, also known as a snore guard, is a customised mouth guard that pushes your lower jaw forward slightly.
+A potential treatment for snoring or sleep apnea (OSA) is to wear a Mandibular Advancement Device.
+An MAD, also known as a snore guard, is a customised mouth guard that pushes your lower jaw forward slightly.
 Wearing it at night creates more space behind the tongue, which allows breathing without vibration.
-Reimbursement costs for a MAD can be requested on the advice of an ENT specialist, pulmonologist or neurologist.
-This is only possible for individual MADs manufactured from dental imprints at dental laboratories.
+Reimbursement of costs for a MAD can be requested on the advice of an ENT specialist, pulmonologist or neurologist.
+This is only possible for individual MADs that are manufactured from dental imprints at dental laboratories.